-If you came into my house on any given day, you would likely find the lights still set up from a food photography session, my groceries that were delivered that morning half unpacked (all the perishables put away but the dry goods still out), the dishwasher half unloaded and the laundry sitting by the washer.
-It feels like I often start what seems like a million tasks and properly finished none of them.
+If you came into my house on any given day, you might find the lights still set up from a food photography session, my groceries that were delivered that morning half unpacked (all the perishables put away but the dry goods still out), the dishwasher half unloaded and the laundry sitting by the washer.
+There might be a half packed (or unpacked!) suitcase lying around as well.
+It feels like I often start what seems like a million tasks and properly finish none of them.

 I know I’m not alone.
 Friends, family and colleagues talk of being ‘frazzled’ and ‘burnt out’ by the pace of modern life.
 Our attention is being pulled in multiple directions at once.
 We are talking on the phone while reading our email, helping our kids with their homework while catching up on paperwork or driving while thinking about the conversation we need to have with our boss or significant other.
 I’ve lost count of the times I’ve asked someone ‘how are you?’ and they’ve answered ‘busy’.

 It’s a strange thing – ‘busy’.
 I overhear conversations where people try to outdo one another in terms of just how busy they are.
 How many deadlines, how many activities, how long their ‘to do’ list is – it’s like a bizarre competition.
 Worse, I’ve actually been part of these conversations, uncomfortably realising halfway through that something is really very wrong.

 Is it just about feeling needed and important?
 A work ethic has always been a praise worthy thing; no one wants to be considered lazy.
 And no one wants to miss out on the newest, latest activity or ‘thing’.
 No one wants to get ‘left behind’.
 So we kid ourselves into thinking we are capable of multitasking.